Email Phone

 • Images in learning materials should be of high contrast.

-A tip to teachers is that making sure that all materials are readily visible to a child with Down Syndrome is not detrimental to the other children.
-So if all material is big and bold, there may be no need to do extra work to modify material for one child.
+A tip to teachers is that ensuring all materials are readily visible to a child with Down syndrome is not detrimental to the other children.
+If all material is big and bold, there may be no need to do extra work to modify material for one child.

-Since the visual deficit in children with down’s syndrome is permanent and will become increasingly significant as a child progresses through school, and the work becomes more demanding, it is essential that the visual problems are included in every child’s Education and Health Care Plan.
+Since the visual deficit in children with Down syndrome is permanent and will become increasingly significant as a child progresses through school (and the work becomes more demanding), it is essential that the visual problems are included in every child's Education and Health Care Plan (EHCP).

 Hearing

-Hearing plays an important part in children’s development and learning, especially speech and language and social skills.
-People with Down Syndrome need to have their hearing tested regularly- ask your paediatrician or GP if you have concerns about your child's hearing.
+Hearing plays an important part in children's development and learning, especially in speech and language and social skills.
+People with Down syndrome need to have their hearing tested regularly- ask your paediatrician or GP if you have concerns about your child's hearing.

-For those who use a bone anchored hearing aid (BAHA), our families have recommended https://www.bahaaccessoriesuk.com as a good place to buy fun spare headbands and hats.
+For those who use a bone-anchored hearing aid (BAHA), our families have recommended Baha Accessories UK as a good place to buy fun spare headbands and hats.

 Sign up to our newsletter